summer0nguyen/summer0nguyen.github.io/_posts/2016-02-03-My-first-ever-notes.md

 + Linux basic and useful commands
 + Tutorial how to use some common softwares : git, gitlab, jenkins, DNS management, ..
-+ Debugging , fixxing some problem I got.
++ Debugging , fixxing some problems I got.